Nikki Kaye: Early life

-Kaye was born in Auckland and grew up in Epsom and Kohimarama.
+Kaye was born in Auckland and grew up in the surrounding suburbs of Epsom and Kohimarama.
 Kaye's parents separated when she was seven years old.
 Her family includes a brother and sister, "two half-brothers, four half-sisters, one stepbrother and two step-parents".

+She was originally going to be called Laura, her middle name, as she said in a Radio NZ interview: "I was supposed to be called Laura, my middle name, but my dad got it wrong on the birth certificate, so I ended up being called Nicola."

-She was educated at Victoria Avenue Primary School, Remuera Intermediate School, and Corran School (where she was Head Prefect), before earning a science degree in genetics from the University of Otago, where she also began her Bachelor of Laws, later completing it in Wellington.
+She was educated at Victoria Avenue Primary School, Remuera Intermediate School, and Corran School (where she was head prefect), before earning a science degree in genetics from the University of Otago, where she also began her Bachelor of Laws.
+She would later complete her law degree in Wellington.

-Kaye is an accomplished competitive athlete, having been the Auckland Women's 3,000 m running champion in 1997, and has raced in numerous marathons and multi-sport events.
+Kaye was an accomplished competitive athlete, having been the Auckland Women's 3,000 m running champion in 1997, and has raced in numerous marathons and multi-sport events.
 In 2008 Kaye competed in the Coast to Coast multi-sport event.
-In February 2013, Kaye completed the Coast to Coast race a second time, becoming the first New Zealand Cabinet Minister to do so.
+In February 2013, Kaye completed the Coast to Coast race a second time, becoming the first New Zealand Cabinet minister to do so.

 In 1997, Kaye participated in a television documentary called Fish out of Water, in which she and five other teenagers were marooned on Rakitu Island (off Great Barrier Island) and fended for themselves for eight days.
 The documentary footage was located in March 2014 and was published on New Zealand on Air's on-line archive NZ On Screen as part of its "before they were famous" series.

-Kaye joined the National Party in 1998, becoming women's vice-chair of the southern region of the New Zealand Young Nationals.
-She is a former International Vice-Chairman of the International Young Democrat Union.
+Kaye joined the National Party in 1998, becoming women's vice-chair of the southern region of the New Zealand Young Nationals. ("I was the only woman in the room so I was elected," she said in 2008.)
+She was an International Vice-Chairman of the International Young Democrat Union.

 Kaye began working for Bill English in the office of the Leader of the Opposition in 2002 as a policy researcher.
 In 2003 she travelled to the United Kingdom, where she worked as a policy officer and project manager at the London boroughs of Enfield and Bromley, and then at Transport for London, where she managed a disabled people transport program, before working as an IT project manager at the Halifax Bank of Scotland.

-In 2006, Kaye co-founded a website, networkme.com, and acts as Director of Communications for that company.
+Kaye founded a company, networkme.com, which developed software to help organisations identify candidates for volunteer and paid positions.